-In the seven years that Mr. Randolph has served as Tax Collector, he’s implemented new technologies to improve customer service, streamlined the office’s budget, returned millions of dollars back to taxpayers and fought to protect small businesses, churches and non-profits from unfair tax penalties.
+In the eight years that Mr. Randolph has served as Tax Collector, he’s implemented new technologies to improve customer service, streamlined the office’s budget, returned millions of dollars back to taxpayers and fought to protect small businesses, churches and non-profits from unfair tax penalties.

 Mr. Randolph’s top priority is to serve Orange County taxpayers and customers.
 He continues to focus on providing faster, more efficient customer service by embracing new technology to improve customer interactions with our offices — and it’s working.
 The Florida Department of Revenue ranks the Orange County Tax Collector’s Office as the third most efficient tax collector office in Florida.

 Mr. Randolph lives in Downtown Orlando with his wife Susannah and their young daughter Hillary.

 What does the Tax Collector Do?

 The Orange County Tax Collector’s Office serves thousands of customers each day at seven locations across Orange County.
 The Tax Collector collects and distributes property and business tax revenues, and is responsible for administering all motor vehicle services in Orange County, including the issuance of driver’s licenses, state IDs, tag and title, and hunting and fishing licenses, among other services.
 These services are performed on behalf of more than 63 taxing authorities and state agencies.